ezzing/3DLayout-documentation/3-Communication.md

         wallSizes: size in meters for each area wall,
         wallAzimuth: azimuthal angle for the external area wall,
         power: total power of the area,
-        subareas: an array of subareas in the area
+        subareas: {
+            id: subarea id,
+            name: subarea name
         }

-Each subarea in the subareas array contains:

-    {
-        id: the subarea id,
-        name: the subarea name
     }

-#### getModuleInfoByArea

-    layout.getModuleInfoByArea(id, callback);

-Returns module info for a given area.id.

-The data returned is:

-    {
-        id: the module id,
-        name: the module model name,
-        reference: extra model information,
-        width: the width of the module (in meters),
-        height: the height of the module (in meters),
-        length: the lenght of the module (in meters),
-        power: the power of the module
-    }

-#### getModulesStructureByArea

-    layout.getModulesStructureByArea(id, callback);

-Returns a JSON with an array of modules for a given area.id.

-The data for each module in the array is:

-    {
-        x: x position of the module in Area system coords,
-        y: y position of the module in Area system coords,
-        col: column to which the module belongs,
-        row: row to which the module belongs,,
-        rX: rotation of the module in the X axis (inclination),
-        rZ: rotation of the module in the Z axis (azimuth),
-        color: the color of the module (only exist if color is not default), }

-#### getAreaOffset
+#### getAreaOffset(id, offset, callback)

-    layout.getAreaOffset(id, offset, callback);

 Returns an array of vertices containing the offseted area for a given area.id and offset.

 If the offset is a negative value, then the area is reduced by the offset value (in meters).

-### Subarea related functions
+### Subarea functions

-Set of generic functions to retrieve Area related information from the layout.
+Set of generic functions to retrieve area related information from the layout.
 In this set of functions you should pass an existing area id and a callback.

 * getSubareaInfo
 * getModuleInfoBySubarea
 * getModulesStructureBySubarea

-#### getSubareaInfo
+#### getSubareaInfo(id, callback)

-    layout.getSubareaInfo(id, callback);

-Returns subarea info for a given subarea.id.
+Returns subarea info for a given subarea.id:

-The data returned is:

     {
-        id: the subarea id,
+        id: subarea id,
-        name: the subarea name,
+        name: subarea name,
-        offset: the subarea offset,
+        offset: subarea offset,
-        placement: placement (i.e: portrait / landscape),
+        placement: placement (ex: portrait/landscape),
-        structure: i.e: east-west / standard,
+        structure: (ex: east-west/standard),
         inclination: modules inclination (in degrees),
-        azimuth: modules azimuthal inclination (in degrees),
+        azimuth: modules azimuth inclination (in degrees),
         verticesMCoords: array with subarea vertices coordinates in Area system coords,
         verticesOffsetMCoords: array with offseted subarea vertices in Area system coords,
         wallSizes: size in meters for each subarea wall,